 If the TV still turns on randomly after a factory reset, the cause is likely hardware-related.
 At that point, contact Skyworth support directly at 1-888-606-3212 or email [email protected] for warranty service or repair options.

-Other remotes using similar IR frequencies can accidentally trigger your TV’s power sensor if they’re pointed in its direction.
-Store unused remotes in a drawer or point them away from the TV.
+Other remotes on similar IR frequencies can trigger your TV.
+Store unused remotes in a drawer.

 Wi-Fi signals, however, don’t directly turn on your TV.
 HDMI-CEC operates through a dedicated pin on the HDMI cable (pin 13), and it only responds to signals from physically connected devices.
 A Wi-Fi router sitting near your TV won’t send CEC commands.